 Award interpretation inconsistency

 Complex awards lead to interpretation variations.
 Using award interpretation software helps.
-Solution: Configure award rules in your payroll system and test thoroughly.
-Document interpretations for consistency.
-Regular training ensures all staff apply rules correctly.
+Solution: configure award rules in your payroll system and test thoroughly.
+Document interpretations for consistency, and use regular training so all staff apply rules correctly.

 Late timesheet submissions

 Late data forces rushed processing and increases errors.
-Solution: Automate time capture through digital clocks.
-Set clear submission deadlines with consequences.
-Build buffer time into schedules for late submissions without rushing.
+Solution: automate time capture through digital clocks.
+Set clear submission deadlines with consequences, and build buffer time into schedules for late submissions without rushing.

 Inadequate review processes

 Errors caught after payment are more costly to fix.
-Solution: Implement pre-payment review checkpoints.
-Use exception reports to flag unusual entries for manual review.
-Second-person verification for significant pay runs.
+Solution: implement pre-payment review checkpoints.
+Use exception reports to flag unusual entries for manual review, with second-person verification for significant pay runs.

 Setting targets for continuous improvement